demirantay/notebook/compsci/computer-architecture/comp-organisation-n-design.md

     - `WAN`: A network extended over hundreds of kilometers

 - Performance of Computers:
     - `Response Time`: Also called the "Execution Time".
-The total time required  ...
+The total time required  for the computer to complete a task
+    - `Throughput`: Also called the bandwith.
+Another measure of performance, it is the number of tasks completed per unit
+    - `CPU Time`: The actual time the CPU spends computing for a single task
+    - `User CPU Time`: The CPU time spent in a program itself.
+    - `System CPU Time`: The CPU time spent in the operating system performing tasks on behalf of the prpogram.
+    - `Clock Cycle`: CPI of CPUs and stuff ...
+I did not understand this part on the book at the moment